 The second drop down controls what is considered a match.
 The options are:

 - keywords — Will be considered a match if the text in the search box is found anywhere in the selected part of the item.
 For example, a search for in the title • keywords • “Mockingbird” would find the book with the title To Kill a Mockingbird because “Mockingbird” is contained in the title.

 - exact phrase — Will search for a phrase as if you had used quotations around it.
 For example, a search for in the title • is (exact) • “To Kill a” would find the book with the title To Kill a Mockingbird as well as the article “To Kill a Male Drosophila“.

 - starts with — Will only be considered a match if the text in the search box matches the beginning of the selected part of the item.
 For example, a search for in the title• starts with • “to kill a” would find the book with the title “To Kill a Mockingbird.”
 This option ignores initial articles–a, the, an, le, los, der–so that in the title• starts with • “basketball diaries” would find Jim Carroll’s book The Basketball Diaries.

 The text box on each line is for entering the word, words, or phrase to search for.
-It can use the tricks discussed in Power Searching, including quotation marks for phrases, AND, OR, and NOT, and wildcards.
 If the box is left empty, that line of the search is ignored.
 See Power Searching for more tips on search techniques.